ajmalsadhiq/handgesture-control-mouse/README.md

 Control your computer's mouse, volume, and brightness entirely with hand gestures — no physical input device needed.
 Built with MediaPipe for real-time hand tracking and OpenCV for camera processing.

-This project extends the original [Hand-Gesture-Recognition-for-Cursor-Controlling](https://github.com/ahmed-0egy/Hand-Gesture-Recognition-for-Cursor-Controlling) with additional features including on-screen gesture labels, FPS display, screenshot capture, system volume control, and screen brightness control.
+ Made with additional features other than just normal mouse controls, including on-screen gesture labels, FPS display, screenshot capture, system volume control, and screen brightness control.

 ---